Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry: Symmetric Fourier coefficients

 \section{Symmetric Fourier coefficients}

 As mentioned in the introduction, our approach heavily relies on symmetric Fourier series.
 From that perspective, we introduce related notations and results from \cite{JB_symmetries_1} and \cite{JB_symmetries_2}.
 To begin, let $D_j$ be the dihedral group of order $2j$.
 We will focus on $j = 3,6$ as we are interested in solutions that are periodic on a triangle and/or hexagon.
-Suppose our function has period $2d$ where $0<d <\infty$.
+Let $d$ be a constant such that $0<d <\infty$.
 Then, we define for all $(n_1,n_2,) \in \mathbb{Z}^2$.
 We want to restrict to Fourier series representing $D_j$-symmetric functions for $j = 3,6$.
 To do so, we present the following lemma. \begin{lemma} Let $u$ be a Fourier series of the form

 where $\mathcal{L} \bydef $ is the change of basis for the hexagonal lattice.
 Let $D_j$ be the dihedral group of order $2j$.
 Therefore, each $g \in D_j$ has a unitary representation of the form